Aliases for PAX6 Gene

 GeneCards Summary for PAX6 Gene

 PAX6 (Paired Box 6) is a Protein Coding gene.
-Diseases associated with PAX6 include Coloboma Of Optic Nerve and Foveal Hypoplasia 1.
-Among its related pathways are Regulation of beta-cell development and Ectoderm Differentiation.
+Diseases associated with PAX6 include Coloboma, Ocular, Autosomal Dominant and Foveal Hypoplasia 1.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Signaling pathways regulating pluripotency of stem cells.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is PAX7.

 UniProtKB/Swiss-Prot Summary for PAX6 Gene